Human Resources Development

 ITOCHU Internship

 ITOCHU Corporation provides an internship to students which allows them to tackle various challenging issues based on past business cases.
-We conduct case study-based internships in both trading and business investment areas.
-Young employees from ITOCHU are assigned as mentors to provide detailed advice and consultations, fostering mutual understanding.
+We conduct case study-based internships in both trading and business investment areas and create new business projects.
+Young and mid-level employees from ITOCHU are assigned as mentors to provide detailed advice and consultations, fostering mutual understanding.
 We do this so that they can think about their careers in terms of working in a general trading company.

 ITOCHU RECRUITING WebsiteOpen in a new window(Japanese only)